revolution-robotics/rp2/README.md

 release **BOOTSEL**.
 Shorting the RUN pin to ground causes the Pico to reset and, with **BOOTSEL** pressed, boot into USB Mass Storage mode.

-If all went well, the Pico should be mounted on build system as a new folder, i.e., on
+If all went well, the Pico should be mounted on a folder of the build system, i.e., on

-- Ubuntu as _/media/${USER}/RPI-RP2_,
+- Ubuntu as: _/media/${USER}/RPI-RP2_
-- Fedora as _/run/media/${USER}/RPI-RP2_,
+- Fedora as: _/run/media/${USER}/RPI-RP2_
-- macOS as _/Volumes/RPI-RP2_.
+- macOS as: _/Volumes/RPI-RP2_

-Now Picoprobe can be installed to the Pico by copying the file _picoprobe.uf2_ to Pico's mount point.
-So, on
+Picoprobe can now be installed to the Pico by copying the file _picoprobe.uf2_ to Pico's mount point, i.e., on

 - Ubuntu, run: